Chai-mae/Automatic-Speaker-recognition/README.md

  ![image](https://github.com/Chai-mae/Automatic-Speaker-recognition/assets/86806466/d64cf960-c482-4aad-9876-ac854c8852bf)

 After obtaining the scores, we sort them from the minimum score to the maximum then we generate a DET (Detection Error Tradeoff) curve and calculate the equal error rate EER.
 We start by extracting the genuine partitions and the impostor partitions from a set of results.
 Then, we determine the minimum and maximum scores among all the scores to generate a certain number of thresholds using the linspace function.
 Then, for each threshold, we calculate the number of false rejections and false acceptances and then their rates.
-These rates are stored in lists and the FAR-FRR curve (DET) is plotted and the EER point is displayed with an annotation.
+These rates are stored in lists and the FAR-FRR curve (DET) is plotted along with the EER point.

 ```javascript
 # Initialize variables